makma/fingerprintjs.com/content/blog/fingerprinting-in-the-modern-browser-are-privacy-updates-making-it-harder-to-prevent-fraud.md

 [Fingerprint](https://fingerprint.com/) provides developers with 99.5% accurate browser fingerprinting and offers a free, open-source library and paid services.
 [In addition, Fingerprint](https://fingerprint.com/) doesn’t rely on outdated third-party tracking mechanisms, and it helps you prevent account takeovers, password sharing, and fake accounts.

 Modern browsers improve privacy protections excellently, but this trend costs web application owners.
 Fortunately, fingerprinting is still an accurate and low-cost way to prevent fraud.
-Just don’t roll out your own.Just don't roll out your own.
+Just don’t roll out your own.